About the Society

 Since 1977, SAS has been an international forum to discuss and present current applications and innovative techniques in archaeological research.
-We offer a quarterly newsletter, containing short articles, laboratory profiles, professional meeting summaries, recent publications and book reviews.
-SAS has a long tradition of endorsing the International Symposium of Archaeometry (ISA) and the leading publications sharing our common interest in using science and technology in archaeological research.
-In partnership with other organizations, we promote archaeology in modern day society.
-Also, SAS supports students interested in advancing archaeological sciences.
+Our quarterly newsletter, the Society for Archaeological Sciences Bulletin, contains short articles, professional meeting summaries, recent publications and book reviews.
+Check out our recent social media presence to stay up to date on Society events, upcoming meetings and recent research.
+SAS has a long tradition of endorsing the biennial International Symposium of Archaeometry (ISA), which has been hosted by several past SAS presidents.
+We also have formal relations with several leading journals sharing our common interest in using science and technology in archaeological research, including the Journal of Archaeological Science, Journal of Archaeological Science Reports, Archaeometry, and Archaeological and Anthropological Sciences.
+In partnership with other organizations, we promote archaeological science in modern day society.
+SAS especially supports students starting their careers in archaeological science.
 Every year, SAS acknowledges their potential by granting the R. E. Taylor Poster Awards during a professional meeting.
-SAS is also developing a program to support research stays for students in archaeological sciences.
+SAS has also established financial support for student research on archaeological science and continues to expand these offers.

 Please explore our webpage for more information on the SAS community and resources.
 Please see the Join SAS page to learn more about becoming a member of our international society, which provides many benefits at a relatively low cost.
 We thank those of you who have joined us in the past and continue as part of our quest to promote scientific approaches to archaeological research.